-The originally brownie is pretty thick, so I baked them in a 13×9-inch baking dish since I didn’t want to bars to be too tall.
 They are baked until the top is done but the insides are still pretty gooey.
 At this point I added chocolate chips, toasted coconut and butterscotch chips.
 The final touch was to pour on the sweetened condensed milk.
 Then back into the oven to finish baking.
 The sweetened condensed milk when it bakes creates this gooey, chewy, caramel-like taste and texture, and it holds the other toppings to the brownie.
 You could also play around with the topping, adding things like white chocolate or peanut butter chips or pecans.
 Whatever you have on hand.

 Let me tell you, these are probably my new favorite dessert.
 I dropped off half of the pan for our school staff and they got rave reviews.
 They look familiar, but taste so different, and better, than the original.
 These Magic Layer Brownie Bars are going to be tough to beat!

 Magic Layer Brownie Bars